subhamb123/sel-embeddeddebugger/README.md

 ## A debugger for an integrated system

-### A debugger for an integrated systeam meant for the KV-260 SOM
+### A debugger for an integrated system meant for the KV-260 SOM

 This project is to create a debugger for the KV-260 SOM for SEL that will take snapshots for debugginag and CPU restoration purposes.